-DSOCR & Corrective Measures (CM) Indicators Rationale Method of Verification Timeframe of CM Timeframe of DSOCR F Dismissing all of the Occupying Power's plans and/ or actions affecting the Outstanding Universal Value (OUV) of the World Heritage Property (WHP) and its authenticity and integrity.
+Occuplant affect Outs Univ (OU Heri (WH auth nissing all of the upying Power's is and/or actions cting the standing versal Value V) of the World itage Property IP) and its aenticity and grity.
 The WHP is currently threatened by several of Israel's/the Occupying Power's plans and actions that may irreversibly affect the property's OUV.
-Related Corrective Measure(s): A1.
-Take all possible measures to obtain the dismissal of all of the Occupying Power plans and actions that affect the OUV of the property including building settlements, destruction of parts of the architectural and urban fabric, illegal excavations, separation barriers, access blocks and street closures.
-A.2 Dismiss all of the Israeli Occupying Power illegal regulations imposed on the local Palestinian authorities which hinder the maintenance and conservation of the property.
-Israel dismissing the plans and/or actions affecting the attributes of the WHP's OUV.
+A1. meas dism Occu plans affec prop build destr the urbar exca barri and s A.2 I Israe Powereguithe leauther hinde ding settlements, ruction of parts of architectural and n fabric, illegal vations, separation ters, access blocks street closures.
+Dismiss all of the eli Occupying er illegal lations imposed on ocal Palestinian orities which er the maintenance conservation of the A1.
+A final and binding decision by Israel dismissing the plans and/or actions affecting the attributes of the WHP's OUV.
+A2.
+A final and binding decision by Israel dismissing illegal regulation imposed on the Palestinian authorities which hinders the maintenance and conservation of the property.
 The Occupying Power must dismiss all plans and actions including building settlements, destruction of parts of the architectural fabric, illegal excavations, separation barriers, access blocks, or any other actions that may negatively affect the OUV of the property.
 A1.1 binding Israeli decision is adopted and no subsequent plans and/or actions might affect the OUV.
 A1.2 Barriers, blocks, and closures are removed.
 A1.3 Free circulation and movement throughout the WHP.
 A2 Binding Israeli decision is adopted and no subsequent plans and/or actions might affect the OUV.
 No specific date No specific date